 It is the allowance to cover the hospitality chargers of any client, from their food expenses to their hotel stay.
 The funding provided to the employees is fully taxable, and one can claim it for the least of the following:

 Whenever an employee stays after the regular shift hours to meet the targets and project deadlines, he/she can avail of the overtime allowance, which is 100% tax chargeable.
-The overtime worked by an employee is calculated on a double rate per hour of the basic salary of the employee.
+The overtime worked by an employee is calculated at a double rate per hour of the employee’s basic salary.

 CCA is provided to cover the high cost of living and other demands for employees living in a city like Mumbai or Delhi, etc.